-Motivational Interviewing to Enhance Intimate Partner Violence among Screening & Referral: Preliminary Results of Motivational Interviewing Training for Home VisitorsPosted on Nov 28, 2017 in Core SVIPP Grant, Hawaii Injury Prevention Advisory Committee, violence and abuse prevention
+Motivational Interviewing to Enhance Intimate Partner Violence among Screening & Referral: Preliminary Results of Motivational Interviewing Training for Home VisitorsPosted on Nov 28, 2017 in Core SVIPP Grant, Hawaii Injury Prevention Advisory Committee, reports maps data, violence and abuse prevention

 Summary: The Hawaii Core State Violence and Injury Prevention Program (Core SVIPP), in coordination with Your Ohana, are working to increase the number of home visitor paraprofessionals trained in Motivational Interviewing (MI).
 Trainings were held at the Fourth Annual Home Visiting Conference.
 Pre – and post-assessments were conducted and results indicated increase in MI knowledge and reported confidence for performing Intimate Partner Violence (IPV)-related activities among participants.
 The Hawaii Core SVIPP team will continue to work with Your Ohana to evaluate and improve MI trainings.